teaguetomesh/dqva-and-circuit-cutting/README.md

 - [x] Write the cutQC package
 - [x] Write the single-node parallel version
 - [ ] Write the cluster parallel version
+- [ ] Make all codes as function calls, not python scripts calls

 # HPU
 A hybrid processing unit